-- 1. The ambulance service franchise for ASA-4 is hereby granted to Columbia River Fire & Rescue for the period beginning January 1, 2025, and ending June 30, 2025. - 2.
-The franchise granted herein is subject to the terms and conditions of Ordinance No. 2016-1, the Columbia County Ambulance Service Ordinance, and the Columbia County Ambulance Service Plan, adopted by Ordinance No. 2024-1. - 3.
+- 1. The ambulance service franchise for ASA-4 is hereby granted to Columbia River Fire & Rescue, for the period beginning July 1, 2025, and ending December 31, 2029. - 2.
+The franchise granted herein is subject to the terms and conditions of Ordinance No. 2016-1, the Columbia County Ambulance Service Ordinance, and the Columbia County Ambulance Service Plan, adopted by Ordinance No. 2024-1, as they may be amended, together with Franchise Agreement C76-2025. - 3.
 Notwithstanding the Ambulance Service Plan, Franchisee shall have until July 31, 2027, to equip all ambulances with GPS AVL transponders compatible with Columbia 911 dispatch software.